-Housing providers can download their local PHA's schedules from the PHA's website, or can request a PHA representative send the schedule directly.
+Providers can download their local PHA's schedules from the PHA's website, or can request a PHA representative send the schedule directly.
 The PHA schedules are simple to use, free of cost and applicable to almost any type of building.
-However, because PHA schedules are not specific to each property, the allowances do not always reflect residents' actual utility bills.
-The innaccuracy could mean that the UA is artificially high, in which case housing providers are not able to take advantage of savings from installing energy efficient equipment.
+However, because PHA schedules are not specific to the project, the allowances do not always reflect residents' actual utility bills.
+The innaccuracy could mean that the UA is artificially high, in which case providers are not able to take advantage of savings from installing energy efficient equipment.
 If the UA is artificially low, this could mean the UA is not enough to cover most residents' utility expenditures.
 For PHAs whose schedules have not been updated in a long time, the allowance amounts reflect data from older, less energy efficient housing stock or building models.
-These allowances are often higher than residents' utility bills, discouraging housing providers from installing energy efficient and renewable technologies.
+These allowances are often higher than residents' utility bills, discouraging providers from installing energy efficient and renewable technologies.

-To address this issue, in 2011 HUD provided guidance on how PHAs can set energy efficient (EE) schedules in addition to standard UA schedules.
-Providers are permitted to use EE schedules if they submit proof of energy efficient features in a property.
-For calculating the EE schedules, PHAs can use resident utility bill data from selected energy efficient housing stock if using the consumption-based methodology, or use an engineering model incorporating more energy efficient features.
+To address this issue, in 2011 HUD provided guidance on how PHAs can set energy efficient (EE) schedules in addition to standard UA schedules.12 Providers are permitted to use EE schedules if they submit proof of energy efficient features in the property.
+For calculating the EE schedules, PHAs can use resident utility bill data from selected energy efficient housing stock if using the consumption based methodology, or use an engineering model incorporating more energy efficient features.
 Since these schedules account for more energy-saving technologies, the resulting UA values are typically lower compared to the standard schedule values for the same end use and fuel type.
 For example, in the Sacramento Housing and Redevelopment Agency EE schedule, the allowance for electric heating in a one-bedroom apartment is \$9 compared to \$13 from the standard schedule.
 EE schedules can help to encourage the installation of energy efficient technologies by lowering the UA amount to reflect these upgrades.

-Figure 4: Comparison of utility allowances for space heating between standard and energy efficient schedules from the Sacramento Housing and Redevelopment Agency13 ity: Sacramento Housing and evelopment Agency, CA Unit Type: A Apartmen t/Walk Up) Utility or Service: 0 BR 1 BR 2 BR 3 BR 4 BR 5 BR Monthly Dollar Allowances Heati ng a.
+Loca Red lity: Sacramento Housing and evelopment Agency, CA Unit Type: I Apartmen t/Walk Up) Utility or Service: 0 BR 1 BR 2 BR 3 BR 4 BR 5 BR Monthly Dolla ar Allowances Heat ing a.
 Natural Gas (includes Climate Credit) \$13.00 \$16.00 \$18.00 \$20.00 \$22.00 \$24.00 b.
 Bottle Gas/Propane N/A N/A N/A N/A N/A N/A C. Electric \$11.00 \$13.00 \$16.00 \$19.00 \$22.00 \$26.00 d.
 Oil N/A N/A N/A N/A N/A N/A